BiscuitBread/Cowlection-Mod-Download/README.md

 ![Cowlection](https://github.com/cow-mc/Cowlection/blob/master/cowlection.png?raw=true)
 > Cow's collection ➔ Cowlection

-Cowlection is a client-side-only Forge mod by [Cow](https://namemc.com/profile/Cow) for Minecraft version 1.8.9.
+Cowlection is a client-side-only Forge mod by cow for Minecraft version 1.8.9.
 It is a collection of different features mainly focused on Hypixel SkyBlock. 🐄

 ## Current features